onai/npio/README.md

 ### npio_Array

 The npio_Array structure is used to represent the array data loaded from a numpy file and also to describe data to be saved in numpy format.
-If you use the basic `npy_load()` function, you do not need to initialize this.
-In all other cases, you must call `npio_init_array()` to initialize before using one of these.
+You must always call `npio_init_array()` to initialize before using this structure.

 The following public members are read/write. i.e. you read these when you load a file and you can/must set these when you save a file.